TikTok vs Instagram Reels: We Run Both. Here Is What the Data Shows.

 Measuring Performance Across Both Platforms

-This is the part that frustrates people.
-You post on both platforms.
-You want to know which one is "working."
-But the metrics are defined differently, the audiences behave differently, and each platform does a different job for your business.
+This is the part that drives people nuts.
+You post on both platforms, you want to know which one is "working," and the answer is: depends what you mean by working.
+The metrics don't translate.
+The audiences behave differently.
+And each platform is doing a different job for your business.

 Elena tracks three numbers that actually compare across platforms.